 Best practices to manage technical debt

-Having a plan in place to manage technical debt is essential if a software team is ever to get out from under it or reduce it to workable levels.
-Let’s examine what steps they should take to do so.
+Having a plan in place to manage technical debt is essential if a software team is ever to get out from under it (or else reduce it to workable levels).
+Let’s examine what steps they should take to achieve this.

 Assess the debt